TryCalling/ProjectMB-PPv1/README.md

-Dear Everyone I'm new Developer Android.
+Dear Everyone, I'm a new Developer of Android.

+Please help share your experience about android....!